-This will fetch the architecture type for which GAP has been compiled last, create a Makefile and list a number of "targets" to call make with.
-If you have one of the standard Linux (or NetBSD or FreeBSD) systems with gcc, wish to compile with -02 optimisation, and have gmp with its include and library files in /usr/local/include and /usr/local/lib, respectively, you can now simply call
+The configure command will fetch the architecture type for which GAP has been compiled last, create a Makefile and list a number of "targets" to call make with.
+If you have one of the standard Linux (or NetBSD or FreeBSD) systems with gcc, wish to compile with -O2 optimisation, and have gmp with its include and library files in /usr/local/include and /usr/local/lib, respectively, you can now simply call make to compile the binary and to install it in the appropriate place.

-If you need a special target (perhaps you don't have gmp or you are not on a Linux, NetBSD or FreeBSD system) then you need to call make with a target argument.
-If the targets displayed on the screen after the configure step rushed past your eyes and you can't scroll back to see them, you can "pipe" those same targets through less or more, e.g. with more:
+If you need a special target, e.g. you don't have gmp or are not on a Linux system, and the targets displayed on the screen after the configure step rushed past your eyes and you can't scroll back to see them, you can "pipe" those same targets through less or more, e.g. with more:

-'''

 make unknown | more

-'''